aubreyfloyd2/bird_CLI_tool/README.md

 ## Project Overview

 Welcome to the Bird CLI project!
-This command-line interface (CLI) is tailored for birders who want a tool to explore information about different bird species.
-Additionally, users can have some fun generating random bird names.
-The project adopts a microservices architecture, where the project collaborates with a microservice created by a partner.

-Welcome to the Bird CLI project!
 This command-line interface (CLI) is tailored for birders who want a tool to explore information about birds and recent bird sightings.
 The project adopts a microservices architecture, and integrates with a custom microservice.

 ## Project Components